javedmshah/javedmshah.github.io/index.md

 **1Kosmos Inc.**
 Global Head of Product (SVP)
 Responsible for defining and executing the vision and roadmap for a know your customer identity assurance platform.
-Designed and built [developer.1kosmos.com](https://developer.1kosmos.com){:target="_blank"}
+Designed and built [developer.1kosmos.com](https://developer.1kosmos.com){:target="_blank"}.
+Brought several zero-day-secure multi-factor authentication innovations to market.

 **ForgeRock**
 Sr. Director of Product, Identity Cloud
 Designed and built the global ForgeRock Identity Cloud service on kubernetes in Google Cloud.
+Brought dozens of IAM-focused cybersecurity innovations to the market.

 **Prolifics Inc.**
 Director of Professional Services, Americas